SAP/devops-docker-images/cx-server-companion/README.md

 ## Usage

 This image is to be used by the cx-server script as a [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) container.
-In order to use this image to it's complete potential, generate the cx-server script using the below command.
+In order to use this image to it's complete potential, use the cx-server script.
+You can generate the same using the below command.

 ```sh
 docker run -it --rm -u $(id -u):$(id -g) -v "${PWD}":/cx-server/mount/ ppiper/cx-server-companion:latest init-cx-server